HariSekhon/DevOps-Bash-tools/README.md

 #### Internet Services

+Mostly found in the `bin/` general directory, except for Pingdom and Terraform which are in `pingdom/` and `terraform/` directories respectively:

 - `digital_ocean_api.sh` / `doapi.sh` - queries the [Digital Ocean](https://www.digitalocean.com/) API with authentication
   - see also the Digital Ocean CLI `doctl` (`setup/install_doctl.sh`)
 - `atlassian_ip_ranges.sh` - lists [Atlassian](https://www.atlassian.com/)'s IPv4 and/or IPv6 cidr ranges via its API